akheron/sala/README.rst

     password-generator = pwgen -nc 12 10

-Changing ``cipher`` only affects secrets that are set after the configuration setting is changed, i.e. the old secrets will not automatically be re-encrypted.
+Changing ``cipher`` only affects secrets that are set after the configuration setting is changed.
+Old secrets will not automatically be re-encrypted.

 Only ``sala init`` uses the ``key-length`` option.
 If you want the master key to be of a different size, make sure the configuration file